arrate7/FluToDo/README.md

 # FluToDo
-New app that helps users keep a balanced life
+New app that helps users keep a balanced life.